HyraXuna/Quiz_exercise_Project/README.md

 * The 1st part corresponds to the quiz with a simple and basic code.

 * The 2nd part corresponds to the DRY code, more complexe and efficient if we want to change or add questions and answers.
 It uses a class and function.

+The file Quiz.py allowed to just have the more advanced code and to execute it for playing to the game.
+Have fun !!! 😁